What is VOIP software?

 One of the major additions in 2023 was its patented MultiPath Technology to Ooma AirDial, enhancing its reliability as a backup for POTS replacement.
 This innovation highlights Ooma’s focus on dependable and uninterrupted service.
 Additionally, the acquisition of 2600Hz, Inc. further expands its capabilities in communication applications for service providers.
 Call screening and distinctive ringtones were also added to Ooma Office.

-On the flip side, while Ooma is adept at handling basic to moderately advanced VoIP needs, it may not offer the same level of sophistication or customization as some of its larger competitors.
+On the flip side, while Ooma is adept at handling basic to moderately advanced VoIP software needs, it may not offer the same level of sophistication or customization as some of its larger competitors.
 Additionally, its focus on small to medium-sized businesses might limit its appeal to larger enterprises or those with more complex communication requirements.

 RingCentral MVP: Best for enterprise-class call volumes